-Over the last month, our social media feeds have been full of actionable information on ways to aid the Black Lives Matter movement.
+Last year, we saw our social media feeds being filled with actionable information on ways to aid the Black Lives Matter movement.
 Posts include facts about systemic racism and actions to take, like marching, signing petitions, calling our elected officials, and of course, donating money.
-It's essential for these alerts to be shared widely for causes, from bail funds to non-profit organizations to GoFundMe campaigns, but choosing where to start donating can also be overwhelming.
+With our ongoing climate emergency, it's a trend we're seeing time and time again.
+It's essential for these alerts to be shared widely for causes, but choosing where to start donating can also be overwhelming.

 Identifying Causes To Support